An-Answer-tree/AVD2/README.md

 pip install -r requirements.txt
 ```

-# More Details for Framework
+# More Details for our System
-Our novel AVD2 framework is based on the Action-aware Driving Caption Transformer (ADAPT) and Self Critical Sequence Training (SCST).
+Our AVD2 framework is based on the Action-aware Driving Caption Transformer (ADAPT) and Self Critical Sequence Training (SCST).
 The codes and more information about ADAPT and SCST can be found and referenced here:
 [ADAPT: https://arxiv.org/pdf/2302.00673](https://arxiv.org/pdf/2302.00673)
 [ADAPT codes: https://github.com/jxbbb/ADAPT/tree/main?tab=MIT-1-ov-file](https://github.com/jxbbb/ADAPT/tree/main?tab=MIT-1-ov-file)